james-cranley/Python30/README.md

 If you want to code along on the day, **in advance of the session** please install `conda`.
 Instructions are below, it _really_ should take <5 mins.
 You're successful if you've completed Step 2 😊.
 If you have questions please email me.

+This is a primer aimed to get people new to programming off the ground.
+If you are experienced it will be a bit dull for you!

 **What is `conda`?**

 `conda` is a package and environment manager that allows you to install Python and associated packages in isolated environments on your computer.
 This means you can have different versions of Python and libraries working side by side without interference.
 Using isolated environments is a best practice that enhances reproducibility.